DannyBatchRun/dress-product-example/README.md

 MicroserviceThree --> Simply controls if database of Products is Empty<br />
 <br />
 You can test it cloning project and then, importing in your IDE.
 Please make sure that you have MySQL installed with Driver Connector.<br />
+There are also some Jenkins scripts as groovy for building with Maven Automatically.<br />
 Enjoy!